-“The Lover’s Lane Murders” is a working title for an upcoming television show on the Oxygen Network about the Colonial Parkway murders in Williamsburg Virginia.
+“The Lovers’ Lane Murders” television show will air on the Oxygen Network beginning February 11.
+The series focuses on the Colonial Parkway murders.

 The new Oxygen channel TV series features a team of former FBI agents and FBI Profiler Jim Clemente who will take a fresh look at the evidence with the hopes of solving the crime and ultimately bringing the murderer to justice.
 Clemente, who worked for the FBI for more than 20 years, has previously been associated with the Quantico and Criminal Minds shows.

 The first episode focuses on Cathy Thomas and Becky Dowski.
 They were discovered, murdered in their vehicle, on the Colonial Parkway in Williamsburg, Virginia.
 The following episode examines the deaths of David Knobling and Robin Edwards, also murdered along the Parkway.
 Next, the murders of Cassandra Hailey and Keith Call are investigated.
 The final episode features the events surrounding the deaths of Annamaria Phelps and Daniel Lauer.

 In a video clip of the series, a former prosecutor Loni Coombs says that many who are familiar with the string of murders have come to believe that they were the work of a serial killer.